BinaryBhaskar/AmurotOpenSource/README.md

 ## What is this project?

-**AmurotOpenSource** is a practice environment designed to teach beginners how to contribute to real open source projects using Git and GitHub.
+**AmurotOpenSource** is a practice environment designed to teach the Amurot Team how to learn and to contribute to real open source projects using Git and GitHub.

 Instead of reading theory, you contribute here — fixing bugs, creating your own page, writing documentation, and collaborating with others through issues and pull requests.